zakilay2/zakilay2/README.md

 ## 🌱 Currently Exploring
-📖 Learning The Basics of Front End Development
+📖 The Basics of Front End Development
-  - Using HTML to create a simple web page
+  - Using HTML and CSS to create a simple web page
-  - Exploring the basics of CSS & Bootstrap
+  - Exploring the basics of Bootstrap

-📖 Learning SwiftUI
+📖 SwiftUI

 ## Streak